 - Since herniated disks never fully heal, they must be managed so that they do not worsen.
 Exercise for some people may be what caused their injuries in the first place so identifying the reasons why, will help them return to exercise safely.

 - Our conservative care model is designed to teach people how to identify causes and then move safely without fear of re-injury.
-Coupled with the Medically Guided Exercise Program, patients can return to their favorite exercise.
+Coupled with the Clinician Guided Exercise Program, patients can return to their favorite exercise.
 Whether you train on your own or with an instructor or trainer, we will make sure exercise is helping you and not hurting you.

 Why aren't you in Network with insurance companies?

 Simple answer: Time=results!

 -Many of my patients have been seen by numerous doctors, therapists, and alternative healers prior to seeing me, but yet still have pain and dysfunction.
 Most of those providers were in network and while most were very qualified to help, the limitations of the insurance networks made it difficult to spend enough time with a patient so that they would get the quality of care they needed.

 -I made a decision 24 years ago not to "cheapen" the care I offer by succumbing to the insurance demands of seeing 6 patients an hour.
 I chose quality of care over volume of patients, and it has helped thousands of chronic pain patients who otherwise were left without hope.